Last Updated on April 17, 2022 by

 When did the University of Michigan embrace Wolverines as its mascot?

-As inspired by legendary Michigan football coach named Fielding Yost in 1923, the university adopted wolverines as its mascot close to a hundred years ago.
+Inspired by legendary Michigan football coach Fielding Yost in 1923, the university adopted Wolverines as its mascot close to a hundred years ago.

 What does the term ‘go blue’ mean?